 If you live in the Midwest, you’re probably familiar with Hy-Vee grocery stores.
-They have the most marvelous meat counters with all kinds of items you can bring home and cook up yourself.
+They have the most marvelous meat counters with all kinds of grab & cook at home options.
 One of those is Salmon Burgers.
 The only problem?
 The price.

-While fresh Salmon is never “cheap” there are great sales now and then as different varieties come in season, and there are always great specials around Christmas and Lent.
-That’s when I particularly like to make these Salmon Burgers.
+Fresh Salmon is never “cheap” but there are great sales now and then as different varieties come in season, and there are always great specials around Christmas and Lent.
+That’s when I like to make these Salmon Burgers.

-I like to check to see if the store has odd bits at a discount (or if I do in my freezer from trimming fresh salmon) because it will all be chopped up anyway.
+First, I check to see if the store has odd bits at a discount (or if I do in my freezer from trimming fresh salmon) because it will all be chopped up anyway.
 If you can’t get fresh at a great price, try frozen – and check Aldi.
 You might even want to consider Canned Salmon, which is a great option for wild caught Alaskan Salmon.

-This is a recipe I tinker with all the time – I based it originally, as shown off the Hy-Vee Salmon Burgers but used a little technique I learned from Mark Bittman.
-Process a little of the Salmon into a paste which holds the burgers together with only a minimum of breadcrumb.
-(If you use frozen you may need a bit more breadcrumb than if you use fresh.)
+These Salmon Burgers are fantastic.
+They’re off the Hy-Vee Salmon Burgers but there’s a little technique I learned from Mark Bittman.
+Process some of the Salmon into a paste which holds the burgers together with only a minimum of breadcrumb.
+(If you use frozen you may need more breadcrumb than if you use fresh.)

 Changes in ingredients or different types of Salmon may slightly change the moisture content.
 Form a small bit of the salmon mixture in your hand and if it holds together, you’re good to go.
 If it’s crumbly add a bit more moisture.
 If it feels too wet, a touch more breadcrumb will help.